 Hydroxyproline is created by an enzyme (prolyl hydroxylase) interacting with the amino acid proline.
-However, vitamin C is required for this interaction and a deficiency of vitamin C can result in impaired hyroxyproline formation.
-If you are take the best collagen powder check to make sure that it has a good supply of vitamin C too.
+However, vitamin C is required for this interaction and a deficiency of vitamin C can result in impaired hydroxyproline formation.
+If you are taking the best collagen powder check to make sure that it has a good supply of vitamin C too.

-Collagen peptides stimulates fibroblasts which in turn produce the extra cellular matrix structural proteins including fibrous collagen and elastin.
+Collagen peptides stimulate fibroblasts which in turn produce the extracellular matrix structural proteins including fibrous collagen and elastin.
 Elastin gives skin its flexibility, the ability to stretch and return to shape.
 Over time the elastin in our skin reduces.

 Oestrogen is vital for healthy collagen levels so it’s a fact that once we start to go through the menopause we will start to see wrinkling and a thickening of the skin.